qwertie/ecsharp/ecs/for-pl-nerds-part-4.md

 Smart syntax coloring based on the syntax tree.
 It may be expensive to run the macros of an EC# program, so syntax highlighting should be based on the syntax tree as much as possible.
 Existing C# syntax coloring is based mostly on token types or very superficial syntax features; I'd like to see highlighting like this:

-<demo> we must write a colorizer anyway for these articles
 	struct Point<$T>
 	{
 		static readonly Point Empty = new Point<T>();